 A selective list of Steffans' lectures, university course adoptions, and other professional points of interest can be found here.
 At this time, the author is only able to extend speaking services to higher learning institutions, private and public organizations.
 No personal requests will be granted.
 All speaking requests can be made below.

-Spring Semester Keynotes/Workshops & Remuneration
+Fall Semester Keynotes/Workshops & Remuneration

 Dr. Walter Kimbrough, PhD: President, Dillard University